-- Achieve a passing Kaplan exam score of 60% or higher (higher scores carry more weight in the selection process), as determined by the Nursing Admissions Committee;
+- Achieve a Kaplan exam score of 60% or higher (higher scores carry more weight in the selection process), as determined by the Nursing Admissions Committee;

 - Earn As or Bs in all prerequisite coursework (higher grades carry more weight in the selection process);

-- Earn As or Bs in academic courses (high school and/or college) relevant to the Nursing program curriculum (especially A & P II w/ Lab, Pathophysiology and Pharmacology);
+- Earn As or Bs in academic courses relevant to the Nursing program curriculum (especially A & P II w/ Lab, Pathophysiology and Pharmacology);

 - Ask for recommendations from individuals who know your strengths particularly as related to becoming a nurse.
 Keep in mind that recommendations are confidential and the content of these recommendations and/or point value assigned during the selection process will not be revealed to you.